• LinkedIn

 Potvrđena metoda i markeri sigurnog prolaza kroz debelo crijevo za kvantitativnu procjenu ukupnog i regionalnog prolaza kroz debelo crijevo

-Transit-Pellets method i Transit-Pellets radiopaque markers mogu se koristiti za:
+Transit-Pellets method i Transit-Pellets radionepropušni markeri (radiopaque markers) mogu se koristiti za:

 • Mjerenje brzog, normalnog i sporog crijevnog prolaza